-When you start to implement a small software and you are very comfortable with a programming language chose, a framework can bring excessive tools and extra layers.
+When you start to implement a small software and you are very comfortable with the programming language chosen, a framework can bring excessive tools and extra layers.
 By the way, if this small solution can grow fast, using a framework can be prepared for future expansion.

 If your project has more than one member, it isn't a small project.
 Use a framework.

-In my opinion, the great advantage to use a framework is just because of these points:
+In my opinion, the great advantage to using a framework is just because of these points:

 - It has many features ready to use;